destel/dspc/README.md

 the number of tasks that are completed, failed or currently in progress.
 You may also want to track dynamic categories - different kinds of tasks, or types of errors (e.g., "validation_error", "network_error", etc).

-When running the app in terminal, you want to see a clean progress report that updates in real-time, while keeping your normal application logs readable and separate.
+When running the app in terminal, you want to see a clean progress report that updates in-place, while keeping your normal application logs readable and separate.

 Another example is running such apps in Kubernetes.
 For simple one-off pods, instead of configuring metrics and dashboards, you may just want to watch the logs and progress reports in real-time with `kubectl logs -f`.

-DSPC can also help to debug concurrent applications too.
+dspc can also help to debug concurrent applications.
 Add a few counters across your goroutines to see which ones are making progress and which ones are stuck.

-If such use cases sound familiar, DSPC is what you need.
+If such use cases sound familiar, dspc is what you need.